mmbman/Katagiri/1979-08-15-Diamond-Sutra-Dharma-Not-Dharma-Dharma.md

 ###### 12:56

-The fourth, giving with body.
+The fourth: giving with body.
 That means to help people with body first.

 Sometimes, most people think something with their head, saying, "I want to help the people," or, "I think I can believe."
 If you think – in Buddhism, to think is not to think, to think is to do something with body.
 So to believe is to practice with your body.
 But to believe is not to do something with mind alone; you cannot do this.
 If you believe something, you have to do with body.

+###### 14:24

 On the other hand, you cannot do with your body alone.
 So next, the giving with mind.

 You have to do something with body, and also mind must be present with body.
 Because, we are human.
 If you're a cat or dog, you can do with just body alone.
 If we have breakfast, of course, we have to have breakfast with your body first.
 No one can have breakfast with mind.
 So first you have to have breakfast with body, but you are not cat, you are not dog.
 So you have to have breakfast with mind.
 That means, why don't you use a fork, why don't you sit down on the chair.
 Why don't you keep silent, why don't you appreciate food given to you, why don't you appreciate your existence.
 Why don't you appreciate your parents, teachers, sisters and brothers, nature.
 This is the way to have breakfast with body and mind.
 This is also the great practice of perfection of this paramita, Giving.

 ###### 16:01

 Sixth: [...]
-Gift of making room for a person and offering a blanket to people.
+Gift of making room for a person, and offering a blanket(?) to people.

 Sometimes if you have a bus, old people come in, but young people don't care whoever comes in, so (they) keep sitting.
 But if you see the old people ride on the bus, why don't you make room for them?
 And sometimes you can offer the [*unintelligible*], blanket, and sleeping bag.
 Or [*unintelligible*], et cetera.

+###### 17:30

-Seventh, the gift of sharing a room with people.
+Seventh: the gift of sharing a room with people.
 Sometimes you can share a room with people.

-Those seven practice are the perfection of giving for a person who doesn't have any material gifts or dharma gifts.
+Those seven practices are the perfection of giving for a person who doesn't have any material gifts or dharma gifts.

 ###### 18:06

 But strictly speaking, material gifts and dharma gifts are all on the same footing.
 For example, if material gifts are given to a person of a preacher's fiber(?), one can help him to study and practice the teachings and become a preacher.
 Material gifts of this kind are on an equal footing with dharma gifts, because in the future he will be a preacher to give the Buddha's teachings to people.
 Or, by dharma gifts one can regain ones footing from difficulties in ones life, and feel grateful for ones life, without wasting any kinds of materials.
 Dharma gifts of this sort are of the same value as material gifts.
 Even though one is very poor, even though one has just a little materials to live to the minimum, he can find happiness in such a situation, because he can listen to dharma teaching; teaching given by preachers and people.

 ###### 20:24